Bang Bang (My Baby Shot Me Down) | Chords + Lyrics

 Bang Bang (My Baby Shot Me Down) Chord Chart | PDF + iReal Pro

-Should you want to download this chart, here’s a PDF: Bang Bang (My Baby Shot Me Down) Chord Chart PDF.
+Should you want to download this chart, here’s a PDF: Bang Bang (My Baby Shot Me Down) chord chart PDF.

-This chord chart was created using iReal Pro, here’s a link to that file: Bang Bang (My Baby Shot Me Down) iReal Pro.
+This chord chart was created using iReal Pro, here’s a link to that file: Bang Bang (My Baby Shot Me Down) chord chart iReal Pro.
 Using this and the iRealPro app, you can change the key.

 Bang Bang (My Baby Shot Me Down) is a perfect example of minimalism!